 Profile areas and Pathways

-The course offers three main areas of study, with a solid grounding in the area of organised sound:
+The course offers three main areas of study:

 1) Sound for the Moving Image: addressing screen based sound (sound design and composition) work for film, video, TV, the web and video games.